mono/mono/sdks/wasm/README.md

 Beware that the debugger is in active development so bugs and missing features will be present.

+# AOT development

+AOT experimentation happens with the following steps:

+1) go to sdks and configure it to disable all but WASM and BCL.
+(See sdks/Make.config.sample)
+2) go to sdks/build and hit `make package`
+3) go ro sdks/wasm and hit `make build`

+Now you can experiment with the `aot-sample` and `link-sample` make targets to try the toolchain.
+The first invokes the AOT compiler and the second links the results.
+This is experimental, so expect stuff to not work as intended.

+To update the runtimes used use the following target in `sdks/build`

+`package-wasm-interp` for the interpreter-based runtime `package-wasm-aot` for the aot compiler `package-wasm-aot-runtime` for the wasm runtime that works with AOT'd code.

 # Notes

 [1]: https://github.com/kripken/emscripten